Scroll down for the list of currently scheduled Regional Workshops

 a PDP certificate (upon request).
 A document with this information can be downloaded here.

 You MUST register in order to attend!
 Our list of dates and registration links can be found below.
-Unless otherwise indicated all webinars will be from 9 a.m. to 12 p.m. and cost $125.00 per attendee.
+Unless otherwise indicated all workshops will begin at 9 a.m.
+Eastern Time.

-*If you are unable to attend a Regional Workshop and are interested in having one at your school (minimum: 5 attendees) or in any of our other Faculty training opportunities please fill out our Request form found here
+*If you are unable to attend a Regional Workshop or are interested in having one for your school (minimum: 5 attendees) learn more about our Private Workshops HERE.
+For more Faculty training opportunities please see our full listing HERE.

-Please note that once registered you will be responsible for payment within 45 days of invoicing.
-To cancel your registration you must email us () 7 days before your scheduled workshop.
+Please note that once registered you are responsible for payment.
+To cancel your registration you must email us (email@example.com) 7 days before your scheduled workshop.
+If workshop materials have been sent no refunds will be issued.

 Click HERE to join our mailing list to stay informed of Workshops and Center Events!